Why is constrained neural language generation particularly challenging?: Discussion

 \textbf{Generative reasoning} Current large-scale text generation models display impressive ability to generate fluent texts, nevertheless composing realistically plausible sentences in the presence of constraints remains a significant open challenge.
-This is illustrative of all challenges associated with constrained text generation, including lack of model expressiveness, lack of suitable evaluation metrics, difficulty in constrained optimization and lack of contrained text generation datasets.
-Nevertheless, endowing generative models with commonsense reasoning abilities is an important milestone towards advancing machine understanding and intelligence.
-CommonGen \cite{lin2019commongen} benchmark proposes the task of constrained text generation with generative commonsense reasoning, where given a set of concepts the task is to generate a coherent sentence describing an everyday scenario using the given concepts.
-To do this successfully, the generative model must reason over commonsense relations between the given concepts (relational reasoning), and infer novel combinations of familiar concepts (compositional generalization).
-Preliminary analysis shows that current state-of-the-art pre-trained models struggle at the task and generate implausible sentences by a large margin.
+This is illustrative of all challenges associated with constrained text generation, including lack of model expressiveness, lack of suitable evaluation metrics, difficulty in constrained optimization and lack of constrained text generation datasets.
+Endowing generative models with commonsense reasoning abilities is an important milestone towards advancing machine understanding and intelligence.
+In general, the great majority of models proposed in the literature only exploit superficial cues via self-attention to solve NLP tasks, without relying on syntactic information or complex reasoning \citep{pham2021out}.